gangdong/gangdong.github.io/_posts/2018-04-13-Web-jekyll-grammar.markdown

 `Jekyll help:`Display help information or display help information for specific subcommands, such as Jekyll help build.<br>
 `Jekyll new-theme:`Creates a new Jekyll theme scaffold.<br>

-above contents are not include all of Jekyll's grammar, there are some other parts, such as
+Above contents are not include all of Jekyll's grammar, there are some other parts, such as
 + Jekyll configuration
 + Includes
 + Layouts